Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 Watson: Is that my computer?

-Holmes: Of course.
+Sherlock: Of course.

 Watson: What?

-Holmes: Mine was in the bedroom.
+Sherlock: Mine was in the bedroom.

-Watson: What, and you couldn't be bothered to get up. realizing.
-It's password-protected.
+Watson: What, and you couldn’t be bothered to get up. {realizing.} It’s password-protected.

-Holmes: In a manner of speaking.
+Sherlock: In a manner of speaking.

 Sebastian: There's a hole in our security.
 Find it and we'll pay you.
 Five figures.
 This is an advance.
 Tell me how he got in, there's a bigger one on its way.

-Holmes: I don't need an incentive, Sebastian.
+Sherlock: I don’t need an incentive, Sebastian.

 Watson: He's ah... he's kidding you.
 Obviously.
 Shall I look after that for him?